 Residents provide psychiatric emergency care in the 70-bed Charles F. Knight Emergency and Trauma Center that is a level 1 trauma center.
 In this setting our residents work alongside ER physicians and other specialists in providing care to the citizens of Saint Louis.

-The recently built Center for Outpatient Health contains specialty clinics for the majority of specialties.
+The Center for Outpatient Health contains specialty clinics for the majority of specialties.
 In addition to offices for on-site faculty members and staff, the psychiatry clinic contains offices for all of the residents rotating in the clinic and lecture rooms.

 St. Louis Children’s Hospital is a free standing hospital located in the medical complex that specializes in the treatment of children and adolescents.
 Residents who opt to do some pediatric training in their PG1 year rotate on one of its inpatient units.
 In addition to inpatient units, the hospital also has outpatient clinics and its own emergency room dedicated to the care of children.